 In an area where one finds many industrially produced white wines, Casale Marchese is among a few wineries which focus on quality.
-Their vines for the Frascati average 40 years of age, and are located in a prized area within the appellation - home of hillside vineyards with volcanic soil which help to impart a find underlying minerality to the wines.
+Their vines for the Frascati average 40 years of age, and are located in a prized area within the appellation, home of hillside vineyards with volcanic soil which help to impart a find underlying minerality to the wines.
 All of their vineyards are estate-owned, and are farmed sustainably.
-And all of their grapes are hand-harvested.
+All of their grapes are hand-harvested.